shivkumar98/FreeCodeCamp-Projects/03 - Relational Database/04 - Learn Bash Scripting By Building 5 Programs/Program 5 - Five/README.md

 # Program 5: Five

+This script will be used to execute the four programs I've made consecutively.

 ## Finished Script:

-- This script will be used to execute the four programs I've made consecutively.

 - I define the script as: